greenboxal/doggohub/doc/development/scss_styleguide.md

 project.

-To check if any warnings will be produced by your changes, you can run `rake scss_lint` in the GitLab directory.
-SCSS Lint will also run in GitLab CI to catch any warnings.
+To check if any warnings will be produced by your changes, you can run `rake scss_lint` in the DoggoHub directory.
+SCSS Lint will also run in DoggoHub CI to catch any warnings.

 If the Rake task is throwing warnings you don't understand, SCSS Lint's